-As MRI technology has advanced, new studies demonstrate the utility of MRI for identifying and stratifying patients with clinically significant disease (3-6).
-Pre-biopsy MRI can improve the diagnosis of clinically significant disease, reduce complications from biopsy, and even prevent unnecessary biopsies in some patients2,5.
+As MRI technology has advanced, new studies demonstrate the utility of MRI for identifying and stratifying patients with clinically significant diseases (3-6).
+Pre-biopsy MRI can improve the diagnosis of clinically significant disease, reduce complications from biopsy, and even prevent unnecessary biopsies in some patients (2,5).
 Many guidelines published since 2018 now support MRI as part of the diagnostic pathway in patients who have suspected prostate cancer but have not had a prior MRI (7-10).

 Who is Eligible for a Prostate MRI?

 There are several reasons your doctor might recommend a prostate MRI.
 These include:

 - Your doctor suspects prostate cancer

 Prostate-specific antigen (PSA) > 4.0